agutierrezgit/apirobots/README.md

 Please check it out and I would be very happy to get your thoughts.

+Here is the [API](https://pure-beyond-54411.herokuapp.com/api/v1/robots) running

-I will be adding also some more features as automatic generation of serial numbers for each model and most likely some humor about robots :)
+I will be adding also some more features as automatic generation of serial numbers for each model and most important, some humor about robots :)

 ### API documentation